presidential libraries act passed

-Until 1978, Presidents had regarded White House files as their personal property after they left office.
-The Presidential Records Act of 1978 established that Presidential records belonged to the U.S. government.
+The Harry S. Truman Library, located in Independence, Missouri, was the first Presidential Library created under the 1955 Act.
+Until 1978, presidents had regarded White House files as their personal property after they left office.
+The Presidential Records Act of 1978 established that presidential records belonged to the US government.
+Additional laws were passed in 1986 and 2008, requiring private endowments to help meet the costs of the libraries and authorizing grants for Presidential Centers of Historical Excellence.

 Today there are 13 presidential libraries containing over 400 million pages of documents, 10 million photos, 15 million feet of motion picture film, 100,000 hours of audio and video recordings, and 500,000 museum objects.